- Electrical and Computer Engineering, New York University, New York, NY, United States

 where η is the step size.
 The expectation in Eq.
 5 is carried out over the probability distribution of data samples X′ as defined in Assumption 2.
 This can be seen as the adversarial version of the formulation developed in Entropy SGD (Chaudhari et al. (2019)), where the authors use a Gibbs distribution to model an augmented loss function that explores the loss surface at points that are perturbed from the current weights w, denoted by w′ (see Supplementary Material).
 In contrast, in our approach, we consider loss contributions from perturbations X′ of data points X. This analogue is driven by the fact that the core objective in Chaudhari et al. (2019) is to design a network which is robust to perturbations in weights (generalization), where as the core objective of this paper is to design a network that is robust to perturbations in the inputs (adversarial robustness).The expectation in Eq.
 5 is computationally intractable to optimize (or evaluate).
 However, using the Euler discretization of the Langevin Stochastic Differential Equation (Welling and Teh, 2011), it can be approximated well.
 Samples can be generated from p(X′) as:

 where η′ is the step size for Langevin sampling, ɛ is a scaling factor that controls additive noise.
-In Langevin dynamics, when one considers a starting point of X0 then the procedure above yields samples X1Xt that follow the distribution p(X′).
-Intuitively, the stochastic process Xt is more likely to visit points in the immediate neighborhoods of the entire training dataset X corresponding to high loss values.Observe that X′ and X have the same dimensions and the gradient term in the above equation needs to be computed over n, d-dimensional data points.
+In Langevin dynamics, when one considers a starting point of X′0 then the procedure above yields samples X′1 … X′t that follow the distribution p(X′).
+Intuitively, the stochastic process X′t is more likely to visit points in the immediate neighborhoods of the entire training dataset X corresponding to high loss values.Observe that X′ and X have the same dimensions and the gradient term in the above equation needs to be computed over n, d-dimensional data points.
 In practice this can be computationally expensive.
 Therefore, we discuss a stochastic variant of this update rule, which considers mini-batches of training data instead.
 Plugging in the distribution in Eq.3, and using the Euler discretization for Langevin Stochastic Differential Equations, the update rule for sampling X′ is

-Algorithm 1 2-ATENT
+Algorithm 1 ℓ2-ATENT

 Comparison to PGD Adversarial Training: (see also Algorithm 2 Madry et al., 2018 in Supplementary Material, referred as PGD-AT).
-It is easy to see that the updates of PGD-AT are similar to that of Algorithm 1, consisting broadly of two types of gradient operations in an alternating fashion—1) an (inner) gradient with respect to samples X (or batch-wise samples XBj) and 2) an (outer) gradient with respect to weights w.
-While PGD-AT minimizes the worst-case loss in an ϵ-neighborhood (specifically 2 or ball) of X, ATENT minimizes an average loss over our specifically designed probability distribution (Assumption 3) in the neighborhood of X. Note that the gradient operation in Eq.
-8 is also the gradient for the regularized version of inner maximation of the adversarial training problem (Madry et al., 2018), but with added noise term,
+It is easy to see that the updates of PGD-AT are similar to that of Algorithm 1, consisting broadly of two types of gradient operations in an alternating fashion—1) an (inner) gradient with respect to samples X (or batch-wise samples

-Algorithm 2 -ATENT
+Algorithm 2 ℓ∞-ATENT

-Assumption 3 We consider a modification of the distribution in Assumption 2 to account for robustness against ℓ type attacks:
+Assumption 3 We consider a modification of the distribution in Assumption 2 to account for robustness against ℓ∞ type attacks:

-This resembles a smoothed version of the loss function with a exponential kernel along the data dimension to model points in the neighborhood of X which have high loss.
+This resembles a smoothed version of the loss function with a exponential ℓ∞ kernel along the data dimension to model points in the ℓ∞ neighborhood of X which have high loss.
 The SGD update to minimize this loss becomes:

 where the expectation over p(X′) is computed by using samples generated via Langevin Dynamics: